kglw-dot-net/phase1/songs/the-bird-song.md

 <br>

 * Recorded by Stu at Flightless Records in September 2018.
-* Overdubs recorded by Stu and Cook i
+* Overdubs recorded by Stu and Cook in Melbourne in September through November 2018.
+* Mixed by Sam Joseph.